bolinocroustibat/databases-backup-over-scp/README.md

 # Configuration

-Create a settings.py file with your settings, based on example_settings.py.
+Create a settings.py file for your settings, based on example_settings.py, and fill in the settings according to the comments.
+If you don't want to save remotely, leave the REMOTE_URL empty.

 Don't forget to make the local directory where the dumps will be saved (whose path is LOCAL_PATH in the settings file) writable by the user www-data or whoever user is running the script.
 For PostgreSQL, since it's the system user POSTGRES_SYSTEM_USER which will dump the database, I would suggest to make him owning the directory: